radzserg/lefra/README.md

 # Lefra: Simplifying Bookkeeping with a Double-Entry Ledger Framework

+Lefra: Typescript Ledger Framework.

+Revolutionize Your Financial Tracking with Lefra: A Comprehensive Guide to Simplify Double-Entry Ledger Management.

 ## Prerequisites

 - Lefra is designed to work exclusively with a Postgres database.